 The easiest way to gauge which mounting height you need is by identifying which wing structure you have on your Phoenix hull.
-Do you have ridged wings or smooth wings?
-See the graphic below to determine your KeelShield starting height.
+Do you have pronounced ridged wings or fairly smooth wings on your hull?
+See the graphic below to determine your KeelShield keel guard starting height.

 We've had dealers and our Elite Series Pro, Hunter Shryock, mount it directly behind the bottom wing protrusion using sealant with great success.
 The lips on the wing acts like a small buffer and force the water pressure up and away from the leading edge of the adhesive - as shown on Hunters boat below:

-The KeelShield must be mounted by the standard instructions - start the shield a minimum of 6" above the resting waterline and use sealant around the leading edge and the bends in the wings.
+These models have a smooth to lightly ridged wing structure that does not protect the leading edge.
+The KeelShield must be mounted by the standard instructions - start the shield a minimum of 6" above the resting waterline and use polyurethane sealant around the leading edge and the bends in the wings.
 Depending on the boat this can be directly below or to the top of the 2nd wing.
 All boats sit in the water a bit differently depending on model, engine, weight, etc. Most models up until 2018 have this flat wing design (see the wing graphic above).
 2019 and newer models may have the ridged wing design requiring the install shown above.